Suppan/midifile-writer/README.md

 ```
 lua mf-writer.lua
 ```
-with given data (all have the same length!) inside the file:
+with given data (all lists have to have the same length!) inside the file:

 local durList = {500,1500,2000} --milliseconds
 local midiList = {60,62,64}